Rupali2027/Exploring-Generative-Adversarial-Networks-GANs-/README.md

 g) In the summarise_performance() function the already built KNN model will be used as a criteria to add generated samples in the imbalanced dataset.

-e) Then a Decision tree model will be built on the balanced dataset and the accuracy and the no.of misclassified samples are noted.
+h) Then a Decision tree model will be built on the balanced dataset and the accuracy and the no.of misclassified samples are noted.